prof-rossetti/gwu-badm-2301-201509/assignments/meetups.md

 Write a short (1-2 page) summary of your experiences, to address the following questions:

- + Which events did you attend, which groups hosted them, and what happend at each?
+ + Which events did you attend, which groups hosted them, and what happened at each?
  + What, if anything did you learn about contemporary industry challenges and practices?
  + For each meetup group...
 Have you returned to attend subsequent events hosted by this group?
 Would you recommend the group to a friend?
 Why or why not?